thomas4f/mxbmrp/README.md

 >
 > **BrrapBrody**: Huh? *MXB Disc*?
 What's the password?
 >
-> NitroJack: Dishwasher 2022?
-How's that spelled?
+> NitroJack: Dishwasher 2022 spelled with an i?

 Enough of that!